 What is a Minimum Viable Product (MVP)?

-Let’s start with MVP definition.
-Minimum Viable Product is a product with just enough features to satisfy early customers and to provide feedback for future development.
-Its main purpose is to gather insights, test your concept and connect with audience spending less time and money.
+Let’s start by defining the term MVP.
+Minimum Viable Product is a product with minimum features set used to collect the maximum amount of validated learning about customers with the least effort.
+Its main purpose is to gather insights, test your concept, and connect with the audience spending less time and money.

 A cost reduction is achieved by limiting the functionality of the product and constraining the number of features to few that satisfy the basic need of the audience.